EndPointCorp/end-point-blog/2019/12/27/from-dev-to-pm.html.md

 ### 1. Know your $client
 <pre>
 Everything flows from the client.
-Always remember, the client is paying you to represent his or her best interest.
+Always remember, the client is paying you to represent their best interest.
 This can sometimes mean that you will need to tell the client that you are not the best choice for a particular project!
 "Wait..." you will ask, "why would I tell a client to use someone other than me to manage their project?
 And how would that benefit me?
 I am in business to manage projects after all!"